Abstract:

 2 adsorption in mixed environments.
 The adsorbed O

-2 then facilitates OH dissociation, further reacting with H to form OH and O, ultimately establishing a water-oxygen cycle reaction mechanism: OH+O
+2 then facilitates OH dissociation, further reacting with H to form OH and O, ultimately establishing a water-oxygen cycle reaction mechanism: O

 2+x.
 This work explains the reaction sequences observed in water-oxygen environments and provides key mechanistic insights into uranium oxidation corrosion.